folio-org/folio-analytics/CONTRIBUTING.md

-Quoting roughly from the Git Reference Manual, Git commits are documented with a short title (less than 50 characters) which summarizes the changes, followed by a more thorough description.
+Quoting roughly from the Git Reference Manual, Git commits are documented with a short title (less than 50 characters) which summarizes the changes, followed by a more thorough, long description.
 It is important that at least the title be filled in with a meaningful summary so that the Git history will be readable.
+Hyperlinks or other references such as "Fixes #" may be included in the long description, but not in the title and not as a substitute for a complete description of the changes.

 ### Pull request description